 You will be redirected to the general settings page of the selected project.

 In the general tab, you can update the project's basic information, e.g., avatar, website, description, and name.

-You can also delete the project here.
+In this section, you can also delete a project.
 Deleting a project is irreversible and will delete everything associated with the project.

 In this tab, you can define your workflow when resource files are uploaded to your project.
 Text segments can be updated from resource file imports.
 The workflows allow you to set the status of your text segments depending on whether they have been created, updated, or emptied via the import.